hwdsl2/openvpn-install/README.md

 After setup, you can run the script again to manage users or uninstall OpenVPN.

-[OpenVPN clients](https://openvpn.net/vpn-client/) are available for Windows, macOS, iOS, Android and Linux.
+[OpenVPN clients](https://openvpn.net/vpn-client/) are available for Windows, macOS, iOS, Android and Linux. macOS users can also use [Tunnelblick](https://tunnelblick.net).
 To add a VPN connection, first securely transfer the generated `.ovpn` file to your device, then open the OpenVPN App and import the VPN profile.

 Enjoy your very own VPN! :sparkles::tada::rocket::sparkles: